Navigate your own path

 Here are some options to get started:

-- Work integrated learning: Opportunities to help you explore your career interests.
+- Applied Workplace Learning and Experience: Opportunities to help you explore your career interests.

 - Faculty career and co-op offices: Explore experiential opportunities within your program including co-ops, field placements, internships and practicums.